 Based out of Utah, DoTERRA is now one of the largest essential oil multilevel marketing companies.
 They’re mostly known for their essential oils, but they also sell personal care products, supplements, diffusers, and other accessories.

-DoTERRA states that they are committed to the purest highest-grade essential oils which led them to register the trademark CPTG (Certified Pure Therapeutic Grade), but certified aromatherapist claim that this is marketing hype created to mislead costumers to think that they’re buying creme de la creme essential oils.
+DoTERRA states that they are committed to the purest highest-grade essential oils which led them to register the trademark CPTG (Certified Pure Therapeutic Grade), but certified aromatherapists claim that this is marketing hype created to mislead costumers to think that they’re buying creme de la creme essential oils.

 “…DoTERRA, LLC owns the right to exclusive use of the mark (however not the exclusive right to the actual words “Certified Pure Therapeutic Grade” which is revealing).
 This seal or word mark is nothing more than a commercial trademark that they have registered and paid a fee for.
 However, DoTERRA is purposefully misinforming potential customers and down liners by email by claiming FDA approval and that the FDA has provided them with the label that they, themselves registered and own.
 The FDA does NOT certify the quality of essential oils by therapeutic grade and they do not provide a certifying label as claimed.”–Wingedseed.com

-They have changed their certification from the FDA to the US Patent and Trademark Office (USPTO) over time, but neither of them certify essential oils.
+They have changed their certification from the FDA to the US Patent and Trademark Office (USPTO) over time, but neither of them certifies essential oils.
 The essential oil market is booming and companies will do anything to get a piece of the pie.

-Their wellness advocates have been found to make illegal claims that their dietary supplement can help with various medical conditions without the FDA’s approval.
+Their wellness advocates have been found to make illegal claims that their dietary supplements can help with various medical conditions without the FDA’s approval.
 Many have also given dangerous aromatherapy advice- mainly on Facebook.

 A Brief History of DoTERRA

 DoTERRA was founded in 2008 by David Stirling, Emily Wright, David Hill, Corey B. Lindley, Gregory P. Cook, Robert J. Young, and Mark A. Wolfert.
-Stirling, Wright, and Hill left Young Living- a company similiar to DoTERRA.
+Stirling, Wright, and Hill left Young Living- a company similar to DoTERRA.